 Timberlake Mountain Bike Trails

-Situated in the southern portion of Eglin, just outside of Fort Walton Beach, Timberlake Recreation Area holds over 26 miles of single-track mountain bike trails.
+Situated in the southern portion of Eglin, just outside of Fort Walton Beach, Timberlake Recreation Area holds over 20 plus miles of single-track mountain bike trails.
 The varied terrain around Timberlake Pond lends itself well to a range of technical riding abilities.
 Trails at Timberlake are blazed green for beginner (green reflectors on signs), yellow for intermediate (blue reflectors on signs), and red for advanced/expert.

 Timberlake Mountain Bike Trails are not maintained by the Eglin Natural Resources Office, but are instead managed by the mountian bike trail club.
 Please direct comments/questions about maintenance to the club.